Esther-Fosuah-Aboagye/DSA-Data-Analysis-Capstone-Project-2025/Palmoria Group HR Analysis/README.md

 6. Increase Transparency in Bonus & Salary Calculation.

-Palmoria Group is currently facing major risks in terms of gender inequality, pay structure, and regulatory compliance.
+🧠Palmoria Group is currently facing major risks in terms of gender inequality, pay structure, and regulatory compliance.
 Addressing these issues through fair compensation practices, targeted recruitment, and transparent policies will improve employee morale, reduce legal risk, and support the company's goal of international expansion